memgraph/orb/docs/events.md

 triggered.

 > Note: The following event is not supported because of the performance issue to calculate
-> distance to the closest edge in order to hover it.
+> the distance to the closest edge to hover it.

 ```typescript
 orb.events.on(OrbEventType.EDGE_HOVER, (event) => {